wordswords/dotfiles/README.md

 1. `<Control-c>` copies text in Gnome applications including the web browser, after being selected by the mouse.
 Also 'copy' using the right click will copy.
-2. `<Control-v>` should paste in all Gnome applications including the web browser.
+2. `<Control-v>` should paste in all Gnome applications, except for the terminal, including the web browser.
 Also you can use right click -> 'paste'.
-3. While in tmux, `<Control-Shift-v>` will paste to the terminal.
+3. While in the Gnome terminal, or in the Gnome terminal in tmux, `<Control-Shift-v>` will paste to the terminal.
 4. While in tmux, `<Control-a-{>` will enter clipboard mode which is similar to VIM's visual mode.
 Scroll using VIM keybindings, page up, page down, or the mouse, and press `v` to start the selection copy, and `y` to copy it onto the clipboard.